hilmanski/staticfile-to-mysql/README.md

 # what is this
-This is php snippet to convert your static files (normally in markdown) to mysql data Case you might use this, when move from SSG (static site genertor)  to server side that requires database like mysql
+This is php snippet to convert your static files (normally in markdown) to mysql data

+Case you might use this, when move from SSG (static site generator)  to server side that requires database like mysql

 # How to
 Inside index.php is just snippet.

 You need to complete it with your own code.

-//prepare your database, table and columns that you need
+-prepare your database, table and columns that you need -add mysql connection
-//add mysql connection
-//php snippet inside index.php
+-php snippet inside index.php
-//insert into query for each of your column
+-insert into query for each of your column

 # Assumption
 1. It assumes you put it inside "blog" folder, feel free to change it